foughtmoss/Questionable/README.md

 ---

 ## Build your own Questionable
+Questionable was born because our group chat wanted to have fun, but without spending a single penny.
+You can do the same!
+All the required services (GitHub, Supabase, Google AI API key, and Telegram Bot) offer free tiers that fully cover this use case, so you can build your own Questionable!

+These are the steps you have to follow:

 1. Create a repository on GitHub (you can clone this repository or add each component by hand).
 2. You can edit the contexts list or the model prompt in the `update_question.py` file to change language or style of the question as you like (currently the style is punk but you can make it family friendly).
 3. Create a Telegram group chat and make anyone in the group admin.